Isaiah

 6. Christ the Servant of the LORD, His glorification after His suffering because of His rejection by the people (Isaiah 48-57).

-7. The faithful remnant of Israel, by the Spirit connected with the Servant of the LORD (Isaiah 58-66).
+7. The faithful remnant of Israel, through the Spirit connected with the Servant of the LORD (Isaiah 58-66).

 Overview main part 1.1 – Isaiah 1-12